 To make your manifesto persuasive, you need to know what you are talking about!
 You should do some research about what the students at Plymouth University really care about.
 You should talk to as many students from different backgrounds as possible; especially those that will care about the role you are running for.
 By talking to students, you might get some good ideas for campaigns that will encourage their vote!
 You might also want to find some research and statistics that will back up your ideas and make them more persuasive in your manifesto.

 Writing your manifesto

 Writing an effective manifesto is a bit like writing a good speech.
 You should use emotive and active language that will help to sell your point.
-For example, using phrases like “I will” and “I have” are much stronger than those such as “I will try to” or “I was part of a team that…” At UPSU, you are targeting your manifesto at the student body.
-We recommend that you write fewer than 500 words and the shorter it can be whilst still getting your message across, the better.
+For example, using phrases like “I will” and “I have” are much stronger than those such as “I will try to” or “I was part of a team that…” We recommend that you write fewer than 500 words and the shorter it can be whilst still getting your message across, the better.
 You could even use bullet points to help stay concise.
 It might also help for you to split your manifesto in two sections: 1) who are you?
 2) what are your ideas?

 Who are you?

 People are more likely to vote for you if they understand a little about who you are.
 It is a good idea to write a short paragraph about yourself and why you have decided to run for the role.
 Don’t write your life story but do think about including examples about why you have the skills that make you perfect for the role!